 To date I have published over a hundred books, ranging from picture books to novels for early teens.
 Almost all my books are based on humour and my friendly vampires; witches, trolls, wolves and dragons are perennially popular with children.
-My most popular series, VLAD THE DRAC, a series of six longish books about a diminutive vegetarian vampire have often been on bestseller lists and still lure reluctant readers into the delights of the book.
+My most successful series, VLAD THE DRAC, made up of six longish books about a diminutive vegetarian vampire. have often been on bestseller lists and still lure reluctant readers into the delights of the book.
 Recently, I have changed tack a bit and have started writing serious books about World War 11.

 MY TALKS AND WORKSHOPS

 When I visit a school I usually talk about becoming a writer for 20 minutes read for 20 minutes and then take questions for 20 minutes.
 The time usually flies by and I have never been short of questions.
 As I was a drama specialist, I read in an exciting way and have many different voices and the children love that.
 The workshop I often do is about monsters; well

 people expect that of me!
 Each child is asked to draw a monster.
 After ten minutes they take it in turns to talk about their monster to the class.
 After that they sit down and write a play called THE DAY I MET MY MONSTER.
 Then they pair up and read their plays out.
 If there is time (and usually there isn't) the children are encouraged to write their plays out as prose, filling in the gaps between the dialogue.